Did you spend the first days of school frantically coming up with the most perfectly cool way to describe yourself as an animal?

 7. Trading cards

 Ever imagined yourself on a collectible?
 Now’s your chance!
-We love this idea from Gamestorming, where each participant creates their own trading card, including a hometown, nickname, and bit of trivia about themselves.
+We love this idea from Gamestorming, where each participant creates their own trading card, including a hometown, nickname, and a bit of trivia about themselves.
 Pass around the cards and ask follow-up questions, allowing time for the player—er, participant—to elaborate.

 8. Mindfulness check-in

 It’s so often that we bounce from one meeting to the next—one workday to the next, even!
 Encourage employee wellness by taking a quiet moment to let each person breathe.
-With guided prompts like, “What is the purpose of this meeting?” and “What is the thing you’re hoping to accomplish today?” you’re allowing team members to ground themselves and open up.
+With guided prompts like, “What is the purpose of this meeting?” and “What is the thing you’re hoping to accomplish today?” you’re allowing team members to ground themselves, focus, and open up.

 9. Donut chats